Managing Director- Mandaka 'Djami' Marika Employee since 1993

-Learning On Country Coordinator - Jonathan Wearne Since 2013
+Learning On Country Coordinator - Jonathan Wearne Employee since 2013

 Before coming to Dhimurru, Paul was with QLD Parks and Wildlife for three years, the most recent time of which he was stationed in the Bunya Mountains.
 He has a Bachelor in Protected Area Management but had never applied that to Indigenous Protected Areas until beginning his employment with Dhimurru.